7hacker/data-structures-algorithms-in-python/README.md

 snake.py : print a string sinusoidally

 snake_ladder.py : snake & ladder game

+stack.py : Get a stack by using this Lib

 subsets.py : print all subsets of a given array/list